Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-stripe-subscription/README.md

 7. Create a variant and select a schedule in the variant detail screen in the admin UI.
 8. Create a payment method with the code `stripe-subscription-payment` and select `stripe-subscription` as handler. ** Your payment method MUST have 'stripe-subscription' in the code field**
-9. Set your API key from Stripe.
+9. Set your API key from Stripe in the apiKey field.
 10. Get the webhook secret from you Stripe dashboard and save it on the payment method.

 ## Storefront usage

-1. From your storefront, add the created variant to your order
+1. From your storefront, add the subscription variant to your order
-2. Add a shippingaddress and a shippingmethod to the order (mandatory for all orders).
+2. Add a shipping address and a shipping method to the order (mandatory for all orders).
 3. Call the graphql mutation `createStripeSubscriptionIntent` to receive the Payment intent token.
 4. Use this token to display the Stripe form on your storefront.
 See the [Stripe docs](https://stripe.com/docs/payments/accept-a-payment?platform=web&ui=elements#set-up-stripe.js) on how to accomplish that.
 5. During the checkout the user is only charged any potential downpayment or proration ( see [Advanced features](#advanced-features)).
 The recurring charges will occur on the start of the schedule.
+For paid-up-front schedules the customer pays the full amount during checkout
 6. Have the customer fill out his payment details.
 7. Vendure will create the subscriptions after the intent has successfully been completed by the customer.
 8. The order will be settled by Vendure when the subscriptions are created.